CaptCardoso/Afrobeats-Recommender-System/README.md

 The popularity of West African music commonly called Afrobeats has increased tremendously as a result of social media.
 Everyday there seems to be a new tiktok challenge being created with the latest Afrobeats song.

-By using Cosine similarity and kmeans clustering, I have created a recommender system that will create an Afrobeats playlist based on the songs in the users spotify playlist.
+By using distance matrix and kmeans clustering, I have created a recommender system that will create an Afrobeats playlist based on the songs in the users spotify playlist.

 This recommender system helps to guide newcomers into the world of Afrobeat.